BloomGameStudio/BloomDiscordBot/README.md

 - Implementation Protocol (if applicable)

-- Voting Options (required)
+- Voting Options
-Anything can be posted here, just include the words 'voting options' for now.
-The bot will use default settings (Adopt, Reassess, Abstain) which will be dynamcially adjustable in the future
+The bot can only use: "Adopt, Reassess, Abstain".
+These options are to be dynamcially set in the future.

-**Budget (budgetary-props)**
+**Budget (budgetary proposals)**

 - Authors

 - Abstract

-- Type
+- Type (if applicable)

 - Definitions (if applicable)